junxit/us-congress-bills-115/metadata.md

 - 2018-05-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S3778)
 - 2018-05-17 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S3778)
 - 2018-05-17 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S3778)
+- 2018-05-21 — Message on Senate action sent to the House.
+- 2018-05-21 — Received in the House.
+- 2018-05-21 — Referred to the House Committee on House Administration.